-Solomon wrote the Song of Songs about a young woman’s love for her beloved.
+Solomon wrote the Song of Songs about a young woman’s love for her “beloved.”
 One literal interpretation states that this is a discourse between a young woman betrothed and marrying King Solomon.
-The other interpretation is that a young woman must choose between King Solomon and her beloved shepherd.
-The first interpretation seems unlikely when one recognizes that the young woman’s beloved is a shepherd who is contrasted from the king, and the shepherd and the king are apparently in different places.
+The other view is that a young woman must choose between King Solomon and her beloved shepherd.
+To this writer, the first interpretation seems unlikely when one recognizes that the young woman’s beloved is shepherding his flock in contrast to the king.
+The shepherd and the king are in different places.
 When the beloved woman is in the presence of the king, Song of Songs 1:7 depicts, “Tell me, O you whom I love, Where you feed your flock, Where you make it rest at noon.
 For why should I be as one who veils herself By the flocks of your companions?”
 The Shulamite woman is thinking about her beloved who is not the king but attending to his flock.
 Later, the beloved woman thinks about her shepherd in her bedroom, Song of Songs 2:16 records, “My beloved is mine, and I am his.
 He feeds his flock among the lilies.”
 Again, while the beloved woman is in the presence of the king, Song of Songs 6:2–3 declares, “My beloved has gone to his garden, To the beds of spices, To feed his flock in the gardens, And to gather lilies.
 I am my beloved’s, And my beloved is mine.
 He feeds his flock among the lilies.”
 From this understanding, the Song of Solomon is about a young woman choosing between her beloved shepherd and the King’s charms and proposal.
 This king has “sixty queens, And eighty concubines, And virgins without number” (6:8).
 However, the king speaks to this beloved woman, “My dove, my perfect one, Is the only one.”
-Some may still believe that the Song is about Solomon’s recommitment in marriage to one spouse, and that is for the student to decide for oneself.
+Some may still believe that the Song is about Solomon’s recommitment in marriage to one spouse, and that is for the reader to decide for oneself.
 However, these points strongly indicate that the King is not the woman’s beloved.